p-e-w/argos/README.md

 ![Header](https://cloud.githubusercontent.com/assets/2702526/21295125/68218a42-c574-11e6-98ba-6d8add0efb9e.png)

-# Argos – Display the output of arbitrary programs in the GNOME Shell panel
+## Argos – Create GNOME Shell extensions in seconds

+[Most GNOME Shell extensions](https://extensions.gnome.org) do one thing: Add a button with a dropdown menu to the panel, displaying information and exposing functionality.
+Even in its simplest form, creating such an extension is a nontrivial task involving a poorly documented and ever-changing JavaScript API.

+**Argos lets you write GNOME Shell extensions in a language that every Linux user is already intimately familiar with: `bash` scripts!**

-Argos is a GNOME Shell extension that turns executables' standard output into panel dropdown menus.
-It is inspired by, and largely compatible with, the [BitBar](https://github.com/matryer/bitbar) app for macOS.
-Argos supports many [BitBar plugins](https://github.com/matryer/bitbar-plugins) without modifications.
+More precisely, Argos is a GNOME Shell extension that turns executables' standard output into panel dropdown menus.
+It is inspired by, and fully compatible with, the [BitBar](https://github.com/matryer/bitbar) app for macOS.
+Argos supports many [BitBar plugins](https://github.com/matryer/bitbar-plugins) without modifications, giving you access to a large library of well-tested scripts in addition to being able to write your own.

-Executable files in `~/.config/argos` are run and their output is placed in the panel as [documented in the BitBar README](https://github.com/matryer/bitbar#plugin-api).
-Argos monitors the directory for changes; new plugins and edits to existing plugins are automatically detected and reflected in the panel.
-The arrangement of the dropdown menus from left to right follows the alphabetical order of the files they are generated from.
-Files whose name starts with a dot (`.`) and files in subdirectories are ignored.
+### Key features

+- **100% API compatible with BitBar 1.9.2:** All BitBar plugins that run on Linux (i.e. do not contain macOS-specific code) work with Argos (else it's a bug).
+- **Beyond BitBar:** Argos can do everything that BitBar can do, but also some things that BitBar can't do (yet).
+See the documentation for details.
+- **Sophisticated asynchronous execution engine:** No matter how long your scripts take to run, Argos will schedule them intelligently and prevent blocking.
+- **Unicode support:** Just print your text to stdout.
+It will be rendered the way you expect.
+- **Optimized for minimum resource consumption:** Even with multiple plugins refreshing every second, Argos typically uses less than 1% of the CPU.
+- **Fully documented**

 ## Installation